Kurozuka (novel)

-(黒塚, Kurozuka) is a Japanese novel written by Baku Yumemakura.
-A manga adaptation was illustrated by Takashi Noguchi and it was serialized in the seinen manga magazine Oh Super Jump starting in 2003 by Shueisha and ended in December 2006.
-An anime adaptation by Madhouse was announced by Japanese anime television network Animax in May 2008 and ran between October and December 2008, spanning a total of 12 episodes.
+(黒塚, Kurozuka) is a Japanese novel written by Baku Yumemakura, published by Shueisha in August 2000.
+A manga adaptation by Takashi Noguchi was serialized in Shueisha's seinen manga magazine Oh Super Jump from July 2002 to October 2006, with its chapters collected in ten tankōbon volumes.
+A 12-episode anime adaptation by Madhouse was broadcast on Animax from October to December 2008.

 Plot

 The series begins in 12th century Japan and centers on Kuro, a character based loosely on the legendary Japanese swordsman Minamoto no Yoshitsune.
 Kuro and his servant, Benkei, meet a beautiful and mysterious woman named Kuromitsu while on the run from Kuro's elder brother, who seeks his life.
 Kuromitsu and Kuro fall in love, but he soon discovers that she harbors a terrible secret: she is a vampiric immortal.
 Following an attack by his pursuers, Kuro is badly injured and must imbibe Kuromitsu's blood to save his own life.
 Kuro is then betrayed and attacked by Benkei, who has been subverted by a shadowy organization called the Red Army, and Kuro's head is severed, which interferes with his transformation into a fully immortal being.

 Kuro loses consciousness and wakes up centuries later in a post-apocalyptic, dystopian Japan with his memories of the past century missing.
 The surviving citizens have fallen under constant oppression by the Red Army, and Kuro is quickly found and recruited by an underground revolutionary movement called Haniwa.
 The remaining episodes follow Kuro's fight with the Red Army and its host of elite warriors, who have been hunting Kuromitsu for her blood, believing it contains the secret to eternal life; focusing on Kuro's quest to find his inexplicably lost love.

 In the first few episodes, the story shows Kuro's memories of travelling through the centuries with Kuromitsu with gaps in the recollection indicating lapses in his memory.
 The recollections show the past up until Kuromitsu goes missing.

-The starting plot for the series is probably inspired by Kurozuka, a 1939 Japanese dance-drama, which features a man-eating ogress named Kuromitsu, as well as the life of Minamoto no Yoshitsune.